-Readers, please enjoy this guest blog post by Leeza Robertson, author of Tarot Court Cards for Beginners, and Tarot Reversals for Beginners, and The Mermaid Tarot.
+Readers, please enjoy this guest blog post by Victoria Constantino, author of the new Tarot by the Moon.

 So you know you want a new deck, but where do you begin?
 With so many varieties of tarot and oracle decks to choose from, it can be challenging to know where to start.
 It seems like there are decks for every interest and aesthetic preference.
 Even beyond appearances, the question remains: How do you find a deck with which you connect?

 Those who work with tarot and oracle decks often know that what seems like a simple pack of cards can hold much greater significance.
 When you ask a question, whether it's life-altering or quotidian, your deck becomes the mouthpiece of the universe.
 A